inbravo/aws-feature-set/README.md

 - S3 Namespace is global.
 Region independent
 - A bucket name in any region should only contain lower case characters.
 It has to be DNS Compliant
 - Object versioning - Different versions of the same object in a bucket.
 - Only Static website can be hosted.
-Auto scaling, Load Balancing etc. all managed automatically.
+Auto scaling, Load Balancing etc. all managed automatically
 - You can tag buckets (or any AWS resoruce) to track costs.
-Tags consist of keys and (optional) value pairs.
+Tags consist of keys and (optional) value pairs
 - Lifecycle management of objects can be set. e.g. move to Glacier after 30 days
-- Every bucket created, object uploaded is private by default.
+- Every bucket created, object uploaded is private by default
 - Object Permissions – Access to Object ACLs
-- Prefix in bucket is a folder in the bucket.
+- Prefix in bucket is a folder in the bucket
-- Minimum file size that I can store on S3 bucket is 0 byte.
+- Minimum file size that I can store on S3 bucket is 0 byte
-- Max 100 S3 buckets per account by default.
+- Max 100 S3 buckets per account by default
 - S3 objects can range from **0 bytes** to **5 terabytes**
 - The largest object that can be uploaded in a single PUT is **5 gigabytes**
-- For objects larger than **100 megabytes**, use  Multipart Upload capability
+- For objects larger than **100 megabytes**, use Multipart Upload

 ### S3 Security
 - By default all newly created buckets are **private**